thomasleese/fde/README.md

 ## Building

-You should be able to build the project with cmake:

-    $ mkdir build
-    $ cd build
+    $ cd FetchDecodeExecute
+    $ qmake
-    $ cmake ..
+    $ make

 ## Running

 Once built, you should be able to run it like this:

-    $ ./build/fde
+    $ ./FetchDecodeExecute

-The program runs in full-screen mode as it is designed for classroom use.
+By default, the program runs in full-screen mode as it is designed for classroom use.
 If you do not want this, you should run it like this:

-    $ ./build/fde --no-fullscreen
+    $ ./FetchDecodeExecute --no-fullscreen